ZJW-92/modernApp/README.md

 # modernApp
+# Demo at 👉 :

-ModernApp is a full-fledged, cool-designed landing page of showcasing one software company's webpage.
+ModernApp is a full-fledged, cool-designed landing page of showcasing one software tech company's webpage.

 ## Tech Stach
 - [**_react.js_**](https://react-bootstrap.github.io/)